-In January 2011, the Center for the Study of Democratic Institutions launched the Vanderbilt Poll, which surveys individuals 18 and older who are residents of the state of Tennessee.
-The goal was – and is – to provide a non-partisan and scientifically based reading of public opinion within the state.
-The Vanderbilt Poll is bi-annual, with surveys conducted prior to the start of the state legislative session and at its conclusion.
-There will be occasional surveys around important elections, such as the February 2012 Republican Presidential Primary Poll, but the focus is to measure accurately what Tennesseans think about important state and national issues and then make that information available to citizens, policy-makers, and scholars.
-The Vanderbilt Poll has surveyed over 9,000 Tennesseans since 2011.
+In January 2011, the Center for the Study of Democratic Institutions (CSDI) launched the Vanderbilt Poll to provide a non-partisan and scientifically based reading of public opinion within the state of Tennessee and the city of Nashville.
+The Vanderbilt Poll conducts statewide surveys at least twice a year, prior to the start of the state legislative session and at its conclusion.
+In addition to the bi - annual state polls we have and will continue to carry out pre- Presidential election polls as well as a new annual poll focusing exclusively on the Nashville area.
+Our focus in all our polls is to uncover what citizens think about important public policy issues and to make our findings available to citizens, policy-makers, and scholars.

 Vanderbilt University (VU) offers an ideal setting for polling opinion across the state and in the Nashville area.
 Not only is Vanderbilt located in the state capital, but it is also a private institution that does not rely on funding from the state or local government.
 This allows the flexibility to ask questions on controversial issues that may be facing the city and state.
 VU also has committed sufficient resources for us to employ state-of-the-art techniques in gathering the best possible data.
 Good polling is costly and cutting corners can lead to questionable data.
 Finally, CSDI and VU have extensive polling expertise among its faculty, students, and staff.